Clive Tyldesley

-Clive Tyldesley (born 21 August 1954) is an English television sports broadcaster.
+Clive Robert Tyldesley (born 21 August 1954) is an English television sports broadcaster.
 He was ITV's senior football commentator from 1998 until 2020.
 In that role, he led the ITV commentary team at five World Cups and five European Championships and was lead commentator on seventeen UEFA Champions League finals and nine FA Cup finals for ITV.

 He currently serves as the lead commentator for CBS/Paramount Plus live UEFA Champions League coverage in the United States.

 In 2021, his first book was published by Headline: the semi-autobiographical Not for me, Clive.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to Sports Broadcasting and to Charity.

 Radio

 Tyldesley's career began as a teaboy at Nottingham's Radio Trent in 1975, joining the sports team within weeks, and began covering Brian Clough's Nottingham Forest.

 In the spring of 1977, he joined Radio City in Liverpool, eventually becoming head of sport.
 Tyldesley commentated on four European Cup finals involving Liverpool, reporting live on the Heysel Stadium disaster before the final in 1985.

 Tyldesley also chronicled Everton's successes in the mid-1980s and reported extensively on the aftermath of the Hillsborough disaster.